-Work Package Key Element of Works Infraco Track, electrification, tram position indicator and comms systems, structures (bridges, retaining walls), tramstops, substations and miscellaneous buildings Utilities - MUDFA Diversion of water, gas and electrical works (MUDFA contract) principally under the street Utilities - Ancillary Diversion of high pressure gas mains, telecoms and HV cables - under direct contracts with utilities companies Power Upgrade works.
+Work Package Track, electrification, tram position indicator and comms systems, structures (bridges, retaining walls), tramstops, substations and miscellaneous buildings Infraco Utilities - MUDFA Utilities - Ancillary Diversion of high pressure gas mains, telecoms and HV cables - under direct contracts with utilities companies Power Upgrade works.
 Works to the Scottish Power infrastructure to provide required level of power to Edinburgh Tram Network substations.

 Land & Property Cost of purchasing the land over which the tram network passes TRAMCO Supply and commissioning into the Tram Network of the tram vehicle based on the contract being novated to Infraco Advance Works Various enabling works packages which have been identified to assist the timely completion and delivery into revenue service of the Tram Network.
-Third Party Network Rail immunisation works and other works Agreements associated with third party agreements
+Third Party Agreements Network Rail immunisation works and other works associated with third party agreements